 - Get your pup on a regular feeding schedule.
 Giving your dog meals at the same time everyday is typically recommended over free-eating.
 If multiple members of your family help with mealtimes, make sure that your pup isn’t getting more than their allotted meals per day!

-While treats are a brilliant way to reward your pup for good behaviour, too many can result in unhealthy weight gain.
+Treats add up quickly.
 Luckily, positive reinforcement training can work with alternative rewards, such as positive praise and play.
 Instead of taking away the treats all at once, you can slowly phase them out over time.

 #4: Find fun ways to be active with your dog